maoyingsen/architecture_pattern/README.md

 ### Domain Service

-A piece of logic that belongs in the domain model but doesn't sit naturally inside a stateful entity or value object.
+A piece of logic that *belongs in the domain model* but doesn't sit naturally inside a stateful entity or value object.
 For example, if you were building a shopping cart application, you might choose to build taxation rules as a domain service.
-Calculating tax is a separate job fromupdating thecart,and it's an important part ofthe model, but it doesn't 'tseem right to havea persisted entity for thejob.
-Instead astateless TaxCalculator class or a calculate_tax function can do the job.
+Calculating tax is a separate job from updating the cart,and it's an important part ofthe model, but it doesn't  seem right to have a persisted entity for the job.
+Instead a stateless TaxCalculator class or a calculate_tax function can do the job.

 ```python
 # model.py